 It is important to know the symptoms of testicular torsion.
 Sudden, severe scrotum pain, swelling of the scrotum, and abdominal pain can all be warning signs of the condition.
 If you suspect testicular torsion, insist upon adequate testing—usually an ultrasound—to confirm or rule out the diagnosis.

 If your loved one suffered permanent injury from misdiagnosed or overlooked testicular torsion, you may have a medical malpractice claim.
-Call the Nashville medical malpractice attorneys at DRS Law have succesfully resolved numerous testicular torsion cases.
+The Nashville medical malpractice attorneys at DRS Law have succesfully resolved numerous testicular torsion cases.
 Contact us today for a free evaluation of your testicular torsion lawsuit.